packaged-ui/ready-promise/README.md

 # ready-promise

-Provides a promise backed mechanism to hook into document ReadyState changes.
+Provides an observable mechanism to hook into document ReadyState changes.

 DOMContentLoaded is also seamlessly blended in as `readyStates.loaded`.